Dukeakj/verbose-spoon/proposal.md

 1. Name: Give your project proposal a name (and edit the top line of this file)

+The Ultimate Conflict Resolution

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.

+Our program will produce a hash table that will (hopefully) reduce the amount of conflicts that arise from the original hashing

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.

+Our hash table will take in (key, value) pairs

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.